Posted On: January 1st, 2020 Author: Renee Ciaramella

 You’ll love our valet service, our exhaustive vehicle detailing service, luggage assistance and rewards program.
 You can make a reservation online anytime you like with no deposit required.
 Our service is friendly, reliable and professional.
 If you know you’re going to be gone three days or longer and you select our car wash and detailing service, your car will look as good as new when you pick it up after your trip is over.

-Our rates are $28 a day and $168 a week.
+Our rates are $28 a day.
 It’s the best parking deal at Logan.
 You can check rates and make your reservation today.